 GR Engineering has been proactive in its response to the COVID-19 pandemic and has implemented a range of protective and preventative measures.
-COVID-19 has had no material impact on the FY20 results.
+GR Engineering continues to manage equipment deliveries in line with project schedules despite delays in international shipping.
+COVID-19 has not had a material impact on the FY21 results.